 Other than the update to the annual bonus to which the Company's CEO is entitled, no further changes were made to the management agreement of the Company's CEO.

-For 2023, Mr. Henkin received, through the management company, a bonus in the sum of approx. NIS 3.5 million (2022 - approx. NIS 3.2 million).
+For 2024, Mr. Henkin received, through the management company, a bonus in the sum of approx. NIS 9.1 million, a part of which is composed of the aforesaid special bonus (2023 - approx. NIS 3.5 million).